rust-lang/rust-forge/src/libs/maintaining-std.md

 This kind of breakage can be ok, but a [`crater`] run should estimate the scope.

+### Could an implementation use existing functionality?

+Types like `String` are implemented in terms of `Vec<u8>` and can use methods on `str` through deref coersion. `Vec<T>` can use methods on `[T]` through deref coersion.
+When possible, methods on a wrapping type like `String` should defer to methods that already exis on their underlying storage or deref target.

 ### Are there `#[fundamental]` items involved?

 Blanket trait impls can't be added to `#[fundamental]` types because they have different coherence rules.
 See [RFC 1023] for details.
 That includes: